 - Who is paying for AB 2923 implementation?

-BART’s partner developers cover nearly all of the expenses associated with designing, entitling, constructing and operating actual transit-oriented development projects.
+BART’s private developer partners cover nearly all of the expenses associated with designing, entitling, constructing and operating actual transit-oriented development projects.

 Staying informed about BART’s AB 2923 Implementation